Research

 Coronary Artery Disease Progression

 Coronary artery disease (CAD) is the leading cause of death worldwide.
 A significant clinical challenge in the treatment of CAD is identifying patients at risk for rapid disease progression and potential rupture of an atherosclerotic plaque (i.e., plaque rupture).
 As mechanical loads have been postulated to play a central role in the development and progression of atherosclerosis, which is the underlying CAD, we seek to understand better the role of biomechanics in the natural history of coronary atherosclerosis in longitudinal clinical investigations.
-Areas of focus include:
+Research highlights include,

-- establishing novel computational approaches to determine the material properties of coronary tissues and characterize the 3D mechanical environment in patient-specific models
+• establishment of novel computational approaches to determine the material properties of coronary tissues and characterize the 3D mechanical environment in patient-specific models of coronary arteries

 Timmins et al., J. R. Soc.
 Interface, 2017.